jvandeve/bestrepoever/README.md

 Best Repo Ever

-This is a readme file created by Jan this is an edit from branch2
+This is a readme file created by Jan this is an edit from myfeaturebranch